-2. This course does not impact GPA but does count toward rate of progress.
+- 1. This course must be repeated. - This course does not impact GPA but does count 2. toward rate of progress.

 Dental Hygiene students must earn a "C" (75 percent) or better in each clinical course in the program and maintain a minimum cumulative grade point average (CGPA) of 2.0 for all coursework attempted.